rafgraph/react-interactive/README.md

 Default value: `false`

 By default React Interactive only stays in the `touchActive` state while a `click` event (from the touch interaction) is still possible .
 To remain in the `touchActive` state for as long as the touch point is on the screen then pass in a `useExtendedTouchActive` prop.
 This can be useful for implementing functionality such as show on `touchActive`, long press, etc.

 ---

-### `useWebkitTapHighlightColor`: `boolean`

-Default value: `false`

-By default React Interactive removes browser added `WebkitTapHighlightColor` styles because it is generally better to use the `touchActive` state to style touch interactions (you have more control when using the `touchActive` state).
-If you want to use `WebkitTapHighlightColor` then pass in a `useWebkitTapHighlightColor` prop.

----